-In Šiauliai, the temperature typically varies from 19°F to 73°F over the course of the year, and is rarely below 1°F or above 82°F.
+In Šiauliai, the summers are comfortable and partly cloudy and the winters are long, freezing, dry, and overcast.
+Over the course of the year, the temperature typically varies from 19°F to 73°F and is rarely below 1°F or above 82°F.

 The warm season lasts for 3.6 months, from May 20 to September 8, with an average daily high temperature above 64°F. The hottest day of the year is July 24, with an average high of 73°F and low of 54°F.

 The cold season lasts for 3.9 months, from November 17 to March 15, with an average daily high temperature below 38°F. The coldest day of the year is February 4, with an average low of 19°F and high of 29°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.